Mandatory continuing legal education

-- Throughout the conference: For each session you attend that you’d like credit for, have your name badge scanned when you enter.
-New Jersey and New York licensed attorneys will also need their badges scanned , by an IAPP Staff member, when leaving each session.
+- Throughout the conference: For each session you attend that you would like credit for, have your name badge scanned when you enter.
+MCLE credit eligibility is directly connected to an attendee having their name badge scanned.
+If your badge is not scanned, you will not be eligible for MCLE credits for that session.
+New Jersey and New York licensed attorneys will also need their badges scanned by an IAPP staff member when leaving each session.

-- Post-conference: Action required for attorneys seeking MCLE’s from the IAPP Privacy.
-Security.
-Risk.
-2023 conference.
-All P.S.R. attendees will receive a link to our online MCLE Credit Application Form in the post-event MCLE email.
-If you are seeking MCLE's from P.S.R.
-2023 you must complete the online Credit Application Form, prior to the deadline of 20 October 2023.
-Once the Credit Application window has closed, IAPP will contact you with further information on reporting MCLE credits to your state of licensure.
+- Post-conference: Action required for attorneys seeking MCLEs from the IAPP Global Privacy Summit 2024 conference.
+All Summit attendees will receive a link to our online MCLE Credit Application Form in the IAPP MCLE email that will be received on 2 April.
+If you are seeking MCLEs from Summit 2024 you must complete the online credit application form, prior to midnight, on the deadline of 18 April, 2024.
+Once the credit application window has closed, IAPP will contact you with further information on reporting MCLE credits to your state of licensure.
 Most MCLE states allow attorneys to self-report their own credits.
 IAPP will defer to the attorney to report and pay for their own credits in states where it is optional.
 IAPP is only responsible for reporting fees in states where the sponsor is required to report attendance and pay fees.
-If you have additional questions, please contact your state bar or the IAPP at: firstname.lastname@example.org.
+If you have additional questions, please contact your state bar or the IAPP at: email@example.com.

 Important: Each state has its own MCLE rules and regulations, including its own definition of MCLE.
 As a result, certain IAPP programs may not receive credit in some states.